 GET A FREE CLAIM ASSESSMENT

-Looking for a medical negligence solicitor that can help you in Truro?
+Looking for medical negligence solicitors that can help you in Truro?
 If the negligence of a healthcare professional has caused you or anyone you know pain and unnecessary injury that would have been avoided, then you may be eligible to claim compensation for medical negligence.

 A neglect by a hospital staff was no fault of yours especially if you trusted your GP with adequate care but their services went below the standard.
 Patients can claim compensation for misdiagnosis claims, child birth defects, NHS negligence claims, GP negligence claims, dental negligence claims, clinical negligence, or doctor negligence.